HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 # WCM Content AI Analysis

 Learn how to configure the AI analysis feature for WCM Content in a traditional, on-premise deployment, and how to set up a content AI provider.
-This feature is available in HCL Digital Experience (DX) 9.5 Container Update CF213 and later.
+This feature is available from HCL Digital Experience (DX) 9.5 Container Update CF213 onward.
 The following table outlines AI capabilities by release:

 | Release | Feature updates |
 | :--- | :--- |